 Kerry Park

 Kerry Park is located between the West Queen Anne and East Queen Anne neighborhoods of Seattle, just north of the Seattle Center.
-It offers some of the best panoramic views of Downtown Seattle and the Space Needle and is particularly popular at sunset.
+It offers panoramic views of Downtown Seattle and the Space Needle and is particularly popular at sunset.
+We opted not to visit Kerry Park since we didn’t have a car during most of our trip to Seattle — but its worth visiting if you have time during your trip to Seattle!

 Discovery Park